BACK TO INDEX

 This paper studies a computational problem motivated by the modular response analysis method for reverse engineering of protein and gene networks.
 This set-cover problem is hard to solve exactly for large networks, but efficient approximation algorithms are given and their complexity is analyzed.

 6. P. Berman, B. Dasgupta, and E.D.
 Sontag.
 Randomized approximation algorithms for set multicover problems with applications to reverse engineering of protein and gene networks.
 Discrete Applied Mathematics Special Series on Computational Molecular Biology, 155:733-749, 2007.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering.

 Abstract: